 - 1. When the same examination is administered by more than one examiner, simultaneously or otherwise, and the results of the examination in question are also assessed by more than one examiner, the final assessment will be made on the basis of the relevant (and identical) predetermined standards in accordance with the provisions of Article 17 subsection 2.
 If necessary the Board of Examiners will designate an examiner who will have primary responsibility for administering the examination. - 2.
-In special cases the Board of Examiners may allow a student to take an examination in a form other than a written examination.
+In special cases the Board of Examiners can allow a student to take an examination in a form other than a written examination.
 The request for this must be substantiated. - 3.
-An oral examination will preferably be conducted by two examiners, especially in case of a resit. - 4.
-A student's registration will be confirmed by or on behalf of the Board of Examiners during written or oral examinations.
+At request of the student, an oral examination will be conducted by two examiners.

+4. A student's registration will be confirmed by or on behalf of the Board of Examiners during written or oral examinations.